Geosyntec/pygridtools/README.rst

    conda install --channel=IOOS pygridtools

-Building (``gridgen-c``) on Windows has been a touch nut to crack and help is very much wanted in that department.
+Building (``gridgen-c``) on Windows has been a tough nut to crack and help is very much wanted in that department.

 Other Python Dependencies